-The impairment assessment resulted in the following:
+The impairment assessment in previous financial year resulted in the following:

-- i) Additional impairment loss recognised in the profit or loss on the property, plant and equipment arising from coffee chain business unit amounting to RM3,448,000 (2020: property, plant and equipment and deposits for purchase of property, plant and equipment arising from the frozen bakery business amounting to RM33,388,000 and RM2,140,000, respectively).
-Based on the value-in-use calculations, the recoverable amount of the relevant assets is RM28,862,000 (2020: RM76,730,000). - If the discount rate had increased by 1% against management's estimates, the Group's impairment on property, plant and equipment would have been higher by RM144,000 (2020: RM2,900,000). - ii) There was a reversal of impairment loss amounting to RM7,767,000 (2020: RM Nil) on the property, plant and equipment of the frozen bakery business unit following the purchaser's intention to bring forward the disposal of assets of its wholly owned subsidiary, De-luxe Food Services Sdn Bhd within 2 to 5 years from the date of conditional option sale and purchase agreement.
-The reversal of impairment loss during the financial year is to align with the expected recoverable amount of the relevant assets is RM76,000,000, which represent the net realisable value. - iii) There was a reversal of impairment loss amounting to RM473,000 (2020: RM Nil) on the property, plant and equipment of the frozen bakery business unit following the sales of property, plant and equipment.
+- (i) Additional impairment loss recognised in the profit or loss on the property, plant and equipment arising from coffee chain business unit amounting to RM3,448,000.
+Based on the value-in-use calculations, the recoverable amount of the relevant assets was RM28,862,000. - If the discount rate had increased by 1% against management's estimates, the Group's impairment on property, plant and equipment would have been higher by RM144,000. - (ii) There was a reversal of impairment loss amounting to RM7,767,000 on the property, plant and equipment of the frozen bakery business unit following the purchaser's intention to bring forward the disposal of assets of its wholly owned subsidiary, De-luxe Food Services Sdn Bhd within 2 to 5 years from the date of conditional option sale and purchase agreement.
+The reversal of impairment loss in the previous financial year was to align with the expected recoverable amount of the relevant assets of RM76,000,000, which represent the net realisable value. - (iii) There was a reversal of impairment loss amounting to RM473,000 on the property, plant and equipment of the frozen bakery business unit following the sales of property, plant and equipment. - (e) The conditions and restrictions on the Group's leasehold land and factory buildings (Pulau Indah) with net carrying amount of RM132,044,000 (2021: RM157,649,000) are as detailed below: - (i) the land is designated as Selangor Halal Hub and shall be used only for industrial purposes; - (ii) the industrial activities to be carried out shall be in compliance with the Halal Park guidelines and requirements, and in accordance with Islamic principles; - (iii) shall only consist of industries whose activities are consistent and within the overall concept of the Selangor Halal Hub and must have been approved by the appropriate authorities; and - (iv) any assignment, pledge and lease of land requires the consent of the appropriate authorities.

-(d) Impairment of assets (Continued)